 I had planned today to write about “5 things I learned in our first month of homeschooling.”
 Yes, a month already!

-Then, I saw that The Homeschool Classroom’s writing prompt for this week was “What curriculum or resource just didn’t work for your family?”
-And I thought… why not look at what I’ve learned by way of what I’ve learned NOT to do or expect?!
+Then, I saw a writing prompt for this week about “What curriculum or resource just didn’t work for your family?”
+And I thought… why not look at what I’ve learned by way of what NOT to do when you start homeschooling?!

 Again, these are all just what’s not working for us.
 You might have a wonderful son or daughter who LOVES schedules, workbooks, getting up early, lesson plans and days “off” – and that’s OK.
 In fact, it’s so OK that I’ll be at your house tomorrow to hang out for a while. 🙂